rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 We will use later the variable `version` in the template name we will create.
 You can easily increment this value to suit your needs.

-We will also need that our booting virtual machine to access a ks.cfg (Kickstart).
+We will also need our booting virtual machine to access a ks.cfg (Kickstart) file.

-A kickstart file contains the answers to the questions asked during the installation process.
-It is possible to provide this type of file to Anaconda (the installation process), which allows to fully automate the creation of the template.
+A Kickstart file contains the answers to the questions asked during the installation process.
+This file passes all the contents of file to Anaconda (the installation process), which allows you to fully automate the creation of the template.

-I like to store my ks.cfg file in an internal web server accessible from my template, but other possibilities exists.
+The author likes to store his ks.cfg file in an internal web server accessible from my template, but other possibilities exists that you may chose to use instead.

-My file is accessible from the VM at this url: http://fileserver.rockylinux.lan/packer/rockylinux/8/ks.cfg.
+For example, the ks.cfg file is accessible from the VM at this url in our lab: http://fileserver.rockylinux.lan/packer/rockylinux/8/ks.cfg.
+You would need to set up something similar to use this method.

-As I don't want my password to appear, I declare it as a sensitive variable:
+Since we want to keep our password private, It is declared as a sensitive variable.
+Example:

 ```
   "sensitive-variables": ["vcenter_password"],
 ```

-### Provisionners section
+### Provisioners section

-Next part is interesting, and will be cover later, by providing you the script:
+Next part is interesting, and will be covered later by providing you the script for `requirements.sh`:

 ```
 "provisioners": [